buddhist-uni/buddhist-uni.github.io/_courses/ethics.md

 time: 2
 description: "In this course we cover ethics from three angles---theory, practice and mythology---believing that none is intelligible without the rest.
 A course that, hopefully, will engage your heart as well as your head."
 epigraph: |
-  > Come, let me extol in sweet words of praise
+  > "Come, let me extol in sweet words of praise
-  > The one who’s given up stains and delusions
+  > The one who’s given up stains and delusions"
   ~ [Snp 5.19](https://suttacentral.net/snp5.19/en/sujato){:target="_blank" ga-event-value="0.2"}
 next_courses:
   - function